dabreu/minesweeper/server_api/README.md

 8. `heroku buildpacks:add heroku/java`
 9. `heroku config:set PROJECT_PATH=server_api` steps 7-9 are required given that the code is present on a subfolder
 10. `git push heroku master` to deploy the code

+## Local Server

+The steps to build and run the server locally are:

+1. Clone the repository
+2. Cd to directory *server_api*
+3. `mvn clean install`
+4. `mvn spring-boot:run` to start the server with Maven or `java -jar target/minesweeper-0.0.1-SNAPSHOT.jar` using java cmd
+5. The server connects by default to MongoDB Atlas.
+This can be changed on the *application.properties* file to use a local Mongo database